 Temporary high balances

-FSCS protects temporary high balances in your bank account, building society account or credit union account of up to £1million for up to twelve months.
+FSCS protects temporary high balances in your bank account, building society account or credit union account of up to £1million for 6 months.
 The protection begins from the date the temporary high balance is credited to an individual depositor's account, or to a client's account on an individual's behalf.
 This date may be earlier than the date the temporary high balance was credited to your account with the failed firm.
 You don't need to tell us if you have a balance higher than £85,000.

 FSCS cannot confirm the eligibility of a particular temporary high balance unless/until a bank or building society actually fails.
 This is because we’d need to review all of the available evidence to check that there was a sufficient connection between the relevant life event and the sums in the depositor’s account.